Oktoberfest is the perfect time to drink lots of beer and eat lots of German food.

 - Book your table: via OpenTable

 - For more information: Munich Brauhaus

 This 900-seater beer hall claims to celebrate Oktoberfest 365 days per year, but really pulls out the stops in October.

-Things kick off on 16 September with keg tapping and from then you should expect everything from the biggest street party Oktoberfest has ever seen in Australia to free meals for kids on Sunday.
-Oh, and did we mention there's also a chance to score tickets to the closing party and nab a commemorative T-shirt just by eating and drinking?
+Things kick off on 22 September with keg tapping and from then you should expect everything from the biggest Oktoberfest party in Australia.
+Oh, and did we mention there's also a chance to score a trip to Munich?
 True story.